streetwriters/notesnook/docs/help/contents/rich-text-editor/rich-text-editor-toolbar.md

 ![Toolbar](/toolbar-blocks.png)

-## Customzing editor toolbar
+## Customzing editor toolbar <PlanTag plan="pro"/>

 ::: info
 Toolbar configuration is automatically synced across all your devices.
+Notesnook does not sync the desktop toolbars to mobile, and vice versa.
 :::

 One of the great features of the editor is the ability to customize the editor toolbar to fit your own needs.
 There's usually many tools in an editor toolbar and being able to hide the tools you never use and just keep what you use more frequently on top helps focus on your note taking.